Anrock/fancon/README.md

 Need a call/ret convention -> need stack convention Leave only status bits on devices and check them manually
 Pros: No need for call/ret conventions, can remove dedicated sp register
+Cons:
-Cons: More cumbersome code, but that's all
+  * More cumbersome code.
+  * What about timer?
+Can use timer device with tick-count and check manually